Olamide643/Language-Translator/README.md

-# Bag of Characters Encoder-Decoder Model
+# Language Translator (English to French Case Study) Bag of Characters Encoder-Decoder Model

 This repository contains an implementation of an encoder-decoder model for sequence-to-sequence learning using a "Bag of Characters" approach.
 The model is designed to tokenize input text at the character level and process it for tasks such as text generation or machine translation.